-Extra-virgin olive oil may have more of a neutral effect, compared to butter which exerted a noxious effect that lasted for up to six hours, basically right up to our next meal.
-In the largest prospective study ever to assess the relationship between olive oil consumption and cardiac events, like heart attacks, there was a suggestion that virgin olive oil may be better than olive oil, but neither were found to significantly reduce heart attack rates after controlling for healthy dietary behaviors, like vegetable intake, which tends to go hand-in-hand with olive oil intake.
+Extra virgin olive oil may have more of a neutral effect, compared to butter, which exerted a noxious effect that lasted for up to six hours—basically right up to our next meal.
+In the largest prospective study ever to assess the relationship between olive oil consumption and cardiac events, like heart attacks, there was a suggestion that virgin olive oil may be better than regular olive oil, but neither were found to significantly reduce heart attack rates after controlling for healthy dietary behaviors, like vegetable intake, which tends to go hand-in-hand with olive oil intake.

-There have been studies, though, showing even extra-virgin olive oil, contrary to expectations, may significantly impair endothelial function as well.
+There have been studies, though, showing even extra virgin olive oil, contrary to expectations, may significantly impair endothelial function as well.
 So why do some studies suggest people’s endothelial function improves on a Mediterranean diet, a diet rich in olive oil?
 Perhaps because it’s also rich in whole grains, fruits, vegetables, beans, and walnuts, as well.
 Dietary fruits and vegetables appear to provide some protection against the direct impairment of endothelial function produced by high-fat foods, including olive oil.
-So, improvements in health may be in spite of, rather than because of the oil.
-In terms of their effects on postprandial endothelial function, the beneficial components of the Mediterranean diet may primarily be the antioxidant-rich foods, the vegetables, fruits, and their derivatives such as balsamic vinegar.
+So, improvements in health may be in spite of, rather than because of, the oil.
+In terms of their effects on postprandial endothelial function (after a meal), the beneficial components of the Mediterranean diet may primarily be the antioxidant-rich foods—the vegetables, fruits, and their derivatives, such as balsamic vinegar.
 Just adding some vegetables to a fatty meal may partially restore arterial functioning and blood flow.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Katie Schloer.

 Please consider volunteering to help out on the site.